klucher/repository/README.md

 💩

-After looking at the word suppository for a long time it starts to not look like a real word anymore
+After looking at suppository for a long time it starts to not look like a real word anymore